bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 ## **The goal of this project is to explore how we can use spot instances to reduce the cost of running kubernetes clusters.**

 **Background**
 - [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/ "Amazon EC2 Spot Instances") offer spare compute capacity available in the AWS cloud at steep discounts compared to On-Demand instances.
 Spot Instances enable you to optimize your costs on the AWS cloud and scale your application's throughput up to 10X for the same budget.
+The Spot price is determined by term trends in supply and demand and the amount of On-Demand capacity on a particular instance size, family, Availability Zone, and AWS Region
 - [Kubernetes](https://kubernetes.io/ "Kubernetes") is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

  ## **1. Vision and goals**